 Children’s Literacy Strategy

-The recent second edition of the State of Bendigo’s Children report (2013) reveals that Bendigo’s children, particularly those in the 0-5 age group, rank lower than the Victorian average on a number of developmental indicators, including language development, cognitive skills, communication and general knowledge (by age 6).
-Since the first report in 2011, there has also been a decrease in the reading standards of children in years 3 and 5.
-Overall, literacy and language levels for Greater Bendigo children aged 0 to 5 years are lower than the Victorian average.
+The 2013 State of Bendigo’s Children report indicated that Bendigo’s children, particularly those in the 0-5 age group, rank lower than the Victorian average on a number of developmental indicators, including language development, cognitive skills, communication and general knowledge (by age 6).
+Subsequent data since this 2013 report has confirmed that literacy and language levels for Greater Bendigo children aged 0 to 5 years are lower than the Victorian average, which is why Communities for Children have identified addressing children’s language and literacy as a key outcome area.

 The C4C Early Years Literacy and Language Development Strategy for Bendigo aims to do the following: